April 21, 2018, A Girl and a Gun National Conference, 1/2 day

 This course will present a chronological history of handgun skills and drills, paired with the guns most commonly associated with those skills and drills.
 Lecture material will focus on the most influential shooters and trainers from different eras, and their specific contributions to the field of defensive handgunning.
 Additionally, the 2 day course will include a session in which students re-shoot some of the historical drills using whatever firearm and technique they believe will give them the highest score on the drill, to compare the relative differences between historical and modern skills.

-Length: Offered in 1/2 day, 1 day and 2 day format
+Length: Offered in 2 and 4 hour lecture, 1/2 day live fire, 1 day and 2 day format

-1/2 day format is shooting only, no lecture, shot with one firearm type
+1/2 day shooting only, no lecture, shot with one firearm type

 Prerequisites: Prior training in, or completion of any match or event in which drawing from a holster was required.